How and why to A/B test in digitized mortgage lending.

 In practice, A/B testing of credit models means each customer is randomly assigned a scoring method where each has one small parameter difference.
 We can then critically analyse the results to answer questions such as: which method gives the fairest result, and; how the results compare against each other?
 Over time, we understand the impact of varying parameters to decide which model is more accurate based on default rates and comparisons against traditional scoring methods.

 With the proper infrastructure, it is easy for businesses to adapt and improve decision-making processes.
-It’s not just limited to credit scoring either – A/B testing has enormous potential within automated lending platforms and has applications in all areas of banking software.
+It’s not just limited to credit scoring either – A/B testing has enormous potential within mortgage lending, automated lending systems and most areas of digital banking.
 Even just one small change can significantly impact optimising results and go a long way to optimising processes and systems.

-Smarter technology in digitised mortgage lending means smarter decisions
+Smarter technology in digitized mortgage lending means smarter decisions.

-We’re excited to embrace A/B testing in our automated lending solutions and have added new A/B testing features in our digitised lending platforms.
+We’re excited to embrace A/B testing in our automated lending solutions and have added new A/B testing features in our digitized lending systems.
 We know this will provide a useful and powerful tool for our clients to make processes more accurate and lending decisions easier for both the individual and financial institutions.

-We’ve also recently added campaign support for digital lending platforms so that banks can tie an online application to a loan.
+We’ve also recently added campaign support in our digital lending system so that banks can tie an online application to a loan.
 We do this by collecting data during the loan origination stage and then track these metrics from start-to-end to help banks and other lenders determine how successful campaigns and which channels are the most important.